diasraphael/fbc-sandnes/README.md

 ## Features

-- Next.js 14 with App Router
+- Next.js 14 dev server instead of our current vite dev server
 - TypeScript
 - Tailwind CSS
 - ESLint
-- Turbopack for faster development
+- Turbopack for faster development as build tool instead of our current Rollup + esbuild
+- Autoprefixer - before You had to manually write vendor prefixes, with autoprefixer You just write the standard CSS.
+Autoprefixer automatically generates the prefixed versions based on your browser support requirements.

 ## Project Structure